knpuniversity/php-beginner-series/knpu/if-statement.rst

     on line 101

 Let's go to the line number and try to spot the problem.
 My editor helps me find it, but let's look ourselves.
-In PHP, always look first to see if you missed a semicolon - it's the most common mistake.
+Always look first to see if you missed a semicolon - it's the most common mistake.
 And also look at the lines above the error.
 Ah ha!
 I forgot my opening ``{`` on the ``elseif`` part.
 Rookie mistake::